bastings/nlp1-2017-projects/dep-parser/README.md

 * Jurafsky and Manning, chapter [Dependency parsing](Jurafsky&ManningCh14.pdf) (3rd edition) is your main source of information on dependency grammars and dependency parsing.
 * If you want additional information you can look at the slides from [this course](http://cl.indiana.edu/~md7/nasslli10/).
 In particular the slides on [Dependency Grammar](http://cl.indiana.edu/~md7/nasslli10/01/01-grammar.pdf) and [Graph-Based Dependency Parsing](http://cl.indiana.edu/~md7/nasslli10/04/graphbased.pdf) .
+* We use data from the [Universal Dependencies project](http://universaldependencies.org/).
+The [annotation guidelines](http://universaldependencies.org/guidelines.html) contains the answers all your data-format related questions.

 ## Graph algorithms